home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

 ## Graphical card configuration

 Your card can define a `getConfigElement` method that returns a custom element for editing the user configuration.
-Home Assistant will display this element in the card editor in Lovelace.
+Home Assistant will display this element in the card editor.

-Your card can also define a `getStubConfig` method that returns a default card configuration (without the `type:` parameter) in json form for use by the card type picker in Lovelace.
+Your card can also define a `getStubConfig` method that returns a default card configuration (without the `type:` parameter) in json form for use by the card type picker.

 Home Assistant will call the `setConfig` method of the config element on setup.
-Home Assistant will update the `hass` property of the config element on state changes, and the `lovelace` element, which contains information about the lovelace configuration.
+Home Assistant will update the `hass` property of the config element on state changes, and the `lovelace` element, which contains information about the dashboard configuration.

-Changes to the configuration are communicated back to lovelace by dispatching a `config-changed` event with the new configuration in its detail.
+Changes to the configuration are communicated back to the dashboard by dispatching a `config-changed` event with the new configuration in its detail.

-To have your card displayed in the card picker dialog in Lovelace, add an object describing it to the array `window.customCards`.
+To have your card displayed in the card picker dialog, add an object describing it to the array `window.customCards`.
 Required properties of the object are `type` and `name` (see example below).

 ```js
 class ContentCardExample extends HTMLElement {